 Sticky chicken wings

-Back in the day when I was working at a full-time job, and having to come home and feed the family every night of the week, I very quickly decided that Friday nights would be easy, pre-cooked, pre-frozen dinners.
+Back in the day when I was working at a full-time job, and having to come home and feed the family every night of the week, I quickly decided that Friday nights would be easy, pre-cooked, pre-frozen dinners.

 If it wasn’t ready-made and in the freezer then we weren’t eating it!

-I’d freeze leftovers during the week (bolognese sauce, curry, meatballs and stews).
-I’d even freeze left-over pasta and rice.
-And on Friday night we’d whip something out of the freezer, set the microwave into action, and have a meal on the table in 15 minutes or less.
+I'd freeze leftovers during the week (bolognese sauce, curry, meatballs and stews).
+I'd even freeze leftover pasta and rice.
+And on Friday night we'd whip something out of the freezer, set the microwave into action, and have a meal on the table in 15 minutes or less.

 This was my favourite Friday supper – sticky chicken wings – served with crusty bread coated in garlic butter, with a sliced tomato on the side.
 I don’t know what it is about chicken, garlic bread and tomato, but they seem to go so well together.
 A slice of garlic bread, topped with fresh tomato and a mouthful of juicy chicken is my idea of heaven.